scraptechguy/IssuesEncoutered/Linux/HOWTO.md

+# Welcome to Linux HOWTO!

+Before anything else (no matter how upset with an issue you are), please go over <a href="https://github.com/scraptechguy/IssuesEncoutered/blob/main/README.md" target="_blank">README.md</a> of this repo.
+Thanks!

++ Quick note:

-# These instructions are Debian specific, but...
+### These instructions are Debian specific, but...

 + Debian and Ubuntu commands are very similar, the instructions will very probably work with both